CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 After running that command, we should see some version information.
 Hooray!
 Docker is set up OK.
 Now let's start working with **Docker images** and **containers**.

- > Think of a Docker image as a box with stuff inside.
+ > Think of a Docker image as a being like a zip file with stuff inside.
 In our case, the stuff will be an operating system, some code, some data.
 The image makes it easy to share this stuff around and use on a myriad of computers.
  > Containers are the 'unpacked' version of an image.

 ## Exercise 1 Getting familiar with Docker

 Let's get a taste of using Docker images and containers by playing with a very simple one first.

+This exercise runs a Docker image (making a container) and writes some text to the screen.
+It automatically closes when it is done.

 In your terminal, type this command.

 ```
 $ docker run hello-world
 ```

 The first time you run this command, Docker will look for a local, previously downloaded version of the “hello-world” image.
-You should see a message that Docker was “Unable to find image 'hello-world:latest' locally”.
-It will then attempt to download the image from the Docker Hub.
+If you haven't done this exercise before, you should see a message that Docker was “Unable to find image 'hello-world:latest' locally”.
+After a seemingly endless pause, it will then attempt to download the image from the Docker Hub.

-All going well, you should get some words in your terminal like this.
+All going well, it will run, and you should get some words in your terminal like this.

     Hello from Docker!
     This message shows that your installation appears to be working correctly.